flowerbug/ngfp/README.md

+Sat Sep 29 10:37:33 EDT 2018

-# License Notes on parts:
+# License Notes on various parts:

-  png/
+  - png/* art/* (see AUTHORS file):

+    - some files taken from gfpoken/png or gfpoken/art
+      - licensed GPL v2
-     some files taken from gfpoken/png or gfpoken/art (licensed GPL v2?) then scaled up to 64 x 64 pixels (is this really any kind of change needing a copyright?   don't think so)
+      - then scaled up to 64 x 64 pixels
+        - is this really any kind of change needing a copyright? don't think so...

-     some modified by me (changes can go under GPL v2 or Unlicense) see bits-of-gfpoken project...
+    - some png/ files modified by me
+      - changes can go under GPL v2 or Unlicense see bits-of-gfpoken project...

+    - some made by me (in png/)
+      - nothing major but they can all go under Unlicense solid color background files, a few cubes and ...

-  some code created by me (all under Unlicense)
+  - code created by me *.py
-        the *.py files
+    - all under Unlicense

+  - document and administrivia files
+    - this README.md, TODO.md and AUTHORS
+      - all under Unlicense

 # General Information: